Who we are

 Seeing more and more dogs coming into rescue for problems with training it got me speaking to owners about trying to help them with these problems so that they would not need to rehome their dogs.
 Preventing a dog from having its world turned upside down and losing its family by giving advice and showing different training techniques is only ever a positive solution.

-So, this is how PUP has started.
-Helping owners who have wanted support and advice to help their dogs to be happy and stress free.
+So, this is how PUP started.
+Helping owners who wanted support and advice to help their dogs to be happy and stress free.

-I am passionate that all training puts the dog’s happiness first.
+We are passionate that all training puts the dog's happiness first.
 Using all positive, force free methods that are carefully thought through for each individual dog.
-I believe that taking time to understand the cause of a dog’s behaviour instead of just trying to deal with the outcome is vital.
+We believe that taking time to understand the cause of a dog's behaviour instead of just trying to deal with the outcome is vital.

-Using my experience of a variety of behaviour problems ranging from typical puppy type problems like toilet training or chewing to fears, separation anxiety, aggression and more.
+Using our experience of a variety of behaviour problems ranging from typical puppy type problems like toilet training or chewing to fears, separation anxiety, aggression and more.

-I am a certified instructor for the Dog Training College plus I have been training with many organisations and professionals.
-These include the IMDT, ISCP, Canine Principles, Isla Fishburn, Craig Ogilvie, Absolute Dogs, Kamal Fernandez, Jordan Shelley as well as many others.
-I am always doing new courses and trying to expand my knowledge and keep up with the ever changing world of dog behaviour as new studies give us a more extensive understanding of dogs.
-I love to work in collaboration with other positive behaviourists when needed and knowledge share.
+With qualifications including Level 4 Canine Behaviour with the IMDT, ISCP diploma in canine behaviour, being a certified instructor for the Dog Training College plus further training with many organisations and professionals.
+These include Canine Principles, Isla Fishburn, Craig Ogilvie, Absolute Dogs, Kamal Fernandez, Jordan Shelley as well as many others.
+We are always doing new courses and trying to expand our knowledge and keep up with the ever changing world of dog behaviour as new studies give us a more extensive understanding of dogs.
+We love to work in collaboration with other positive behaviourists when needed and knowledge share.